 Though it’s fair to say that although it doesn’t form part of her definition she also nods to presence implying a quality of being in the moment and relational saying in Chapter 1 “When you are not present, people can tell.
 When you are, people respond”.
 So it seems that in her definition Presence also has something to do with the ability to be present and for others to feel that you are present with them in a way that is relational.

-Incidentally, for me Presence isn’t just a state, it’s an aspect of our being that we can tune into and enhance our connection with.
-I wrote about this in a separate blog post, but I’d agree that all of the characteristics that she mentions come out of enhancing our connection with Presence.
+Incidentally, for me Presence isn’t just a state, it’s an aspect of our being that we can tune into and enhance our connection with, among many other things.
+But I’d agree that all of the characteristics that she mentions come out of enhancing our connection with Presence.
 And she dedicates her book to looking at what supports this.

 There are two important aspects of confidence that in my view she doesn’t really cover in the book.
 The first is the way that choosing to be relational itself supports confidence.
 The second is how taking care of ourselves emotionally – self compassion for the parts of us that are having to endure difficult feelings can make us feel more confident.
 I’m guessing that is this because she hasn’t yet had experience of working with these modalities.
 I’ve written about these quite a bit in previous blog pieces.
 What she is strong on in this book is understanding the effect of confidence on leadership, actual performance and perceived performance and how body language and embodiment impacts on these.